Luis-Varona/mta-automated-metadata-management/README.md

-# mta-automated-metadata-management
+# mta-tac-metadata-collection

-An automated metadata collection and management system for the Mount Allison University Libraries &amp; Archives.
-(Currently only a prototype for *Theory and Applications of Categories*.)
+Collecting and managing metadata for MtA's *Theory and Applications of Categories* journal.